 Now let’s move on to food… Ahhh food, glorious food!
 This is one area where I can’t stress enough how delicious it is regardless of how much you pay for it.

-My favourite in Krakow is Pierwszy Stopien located in Kazimierz.
-The dishes pay homage to traditional Polish recipes but offer a modern and elegant twist, all within the comfort of a warm and inviting atmosphere.
+My favourite restaurant in Krakow is Pierwszy Stopien located in Kazimierz.
+The dishes pay homage to traditional Polish recipes while offering a modern and elegant twist.
+It’s surprising good value for the quality too.
+Adding to this is the warm and inviting atmosphere – happy days all round.

 Even away from Polish cuisine the standard of Krakow’s restaurants serving non-Polish dishes are incredibly high.
 In fact, I tasted better Italian in Krakow than I did in Italy!